stclaird/Cloud-IP-Address-Ranges/README.md

 The two core elements of this project are:
  - A binary written in GoLang which creates a SQLite database object and populates it with IP CIDR data from various Cloud platform providers.
- - A SQLite database file output containing the Cloud platform providers CIDR information.
+ - A SQLite database file output containing the Cloud platform provider's CIDR information.

 The SQLite database schema is made up of a single 'net' table